What are the Benefits of Being Adopted?

 “I do admit that I had a lot of questions growing up.
 From a medical standpoint, my health history ended when I was born.
 I didn’t have anything else beyond that for most of my life.
 Like all adoptees, I had questions about my birth parents and feelings of shame over not being wanted, especially because I had no information about my birth mother’s adoption decision.”

 This is why American Adoptions requires all adoptive parents to be open to a certain degree of post-placement contact.
-We also work to help maintain that contact with mediation services.
 While the final degree of contact is always up to the expectant parent choosing adoption, our standard of openness is strongly supported by modern adoption research.

 If a child is placed with adoptive parents by their birth parents, this is one of the greatest benefits of being adopted — maintaining contact and a connection with their biological family, culture and history.